 The best olives for tapenade are the olives you enjoy eating.
 Tapenade can be made with Kalamata, green olives, Castelvetrano or Manzilla.
 The best tapenades are made with a mixture of different olives.
 My favorite is made with green olives and Kalamatas.

-If you have a favorite olive that isn’t on the list, such as black olives, go ahead and throw them into the mix.
+If you have a favorite olive, such as black olives, go ahead and throw them into the mix.
 Tapenade can be made with any olive and it’s up to you to decide what kind of olive you’d like to make it with.
 Just make sure you choose olives that have been cured in brine.
 You can use one kind of olive or a mixture of different kinds.
 This recipe calls for green olives and Kalamata olives, but if you’ve ever wanted to go crazy at your local olive bar at the grocery store, now’s your chance!

 How to Serve